 The federal Higher Education Act, the federal Equity in Athletics Disclosure Act (EADA), and regulatory guidance provided in the Code of Federal Regulations (CFR) require direct individual notices of prescribed information to certain target audiences including prospective students, currently enrolled students, current employees, parents, coaches and counselors of prospective student athletes, and the general public.
 Disclosures are to include crime/security statistics, student completion/graduation rates, FERPA privacy/security rights, financial aid program information, and gender-specific information on athletic participation and financial support.

-Learn more about San Francisco State University.
-The information compiled here gives you important information about SF State.
+Learn more about San Francisco State University using the information compiled below.

 To find out more about the financial aid available to students, go to the Office of Student Financial Aid web site.